staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 > **[Enterprise solutions are available for Enterprise Essentials plans.](https://www.postman.com/pricing)**

-As a Team Admin, you can manage Enterprise solutions for you team: [Internal API Management](#internal-api-management-solution) and [API Test Automation](#api-test-automation-solution).
-Depending on the solution, adding team members to a solution can give them additional permissions in your team.
-Adding team members to a solution also gives your team access to more features.
-To learn more about the added capabilities of each solution, see [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions).
+As a Team Admin, you can manage [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions) for your team: [Internal API Management](#internal-api-management-solution) and [API Test Automation](#api-test-automation-solution).
+Adding team members to a solution can give them additional permissions within your and access to more features.

 To add team members to a solution, do the following: